yshamin/tsf/examples/README.txt

 This package contains several new examples that show advanced features of CXF.
-All of the examples are setup to be built and run independently, but they are also all setup to be run in the Talend Service Factory OSGi container that can be obtained from: http://www.talend.com/download.php#SF
+All of the examples are setup to be built and run independently, but they are also all setup to be run in the Talend Service Factory CE OSGi container that can be obtained from: http://www.talend.com/download.php#SF